-For our action research to be scientifically grounded, we needed a theoretical framework that placed an emphasis on the views of the people with whom we would collaborate in order to identify improvements that they considered actionable in their specific context.
-We chose an actor-oriented approach to system theory with an emphasis on the activities and relations that link different supply chain actors into a functioning system.
+For our action research to be scientifically grounded, we needed a theoretical framework that place an emphasis on the views of the people with whom we would collaborate in order to identify improvements that they considered actionable in their specific context.
+We chose an actor-oriented approach to systems theory with an emphasis on the activities and relations that link different supply chain actors into a functioning system.

-System theory is used to analyse the interactions between parts in order to understand the relations that form an entity (Von Bertalanffy 1972; Chikere and Nwoka 2015).
-Checkland, 1985, describes a human activity system as composed of interacting activities performed by individuals and groups of individuals.
+Systems theory is used to analyze the interactions between parts in order to understand the relations that form an entity (Von Bertalanffy, 1972; Chikere and Nwoka, 2015).
+Checkland (1985), described a human activity system as composed of interacting activities performed by individuals and groups of individuals.
 Human activity systems are established and maintained by human actors through their activities (Argyris and Schön, 1978; Mingers, 2006; Kaufmann et al., 2013).
-Human activity systems specific to professions in the livestock supply chain include, livestock rearing (i.e. the activity system of a livestock producer), trading (i.e. the activity system of a trader), etc. A supply chain represents a complex network of business entities linked across production and consumption boundaries (Liu and Guan, 2014) spanning across rural and urban areas.
-When considering such business entities as professional activity systems,, the supply chain can be analysed as a human activity system (Vrijhoef and Ridder 2007; Rigby et al. 2000).
+Human activity systems specific to professions in the livestock supply chain include livestock rearing (i.e. the activity system of a livestock producer), trading (i.e. the activity system of a trader) etc. A supply chain represents a complex network of business entities linked across production and consumption boundaries (Liu and Guan, 2014) spanning across rural and urban areas.
+When considering such business entities as an activity systems, the supply chain can be analysed as a human activity system (Vrijhoef and Ridder, 2007; Rigby et al., 2000).

-7 An actor-oriented perspective lends itself to bringing forward the views, interests and values of the 8 actors involved in a system to identify the room of manoeuvre that they perceive within the 9 structure.
-According to Giddens (1984), actors draw from specific structural rules and resources to 10 produce social systems.
-Within these, we find, for example business networks composed of actors 11 and sets of political-economic structures that influence market rules.
-Building on Giddens' argument, 12 Long combined structural and actor perspectives to develop an actor-oriented approach (Long 1990; 13 Long 2001), with a focus on the agency of the involved actors.
-An actor-oriented approach places 14 emphasis on the central role of human action and understanding of the "lifeworlds of different social 15 groups" (Long 2001, p.23), thereby drawing attention to: i) how actors are organized in social groups 16 and networks (Long 2001), ii) actor strategies and choices to interpret choices in complex 17 negotiations between individuals and groups with different interests (Long 1990), iii) the structural factors that constrain or enable choices pursued by actors (Long, 1992 in Long 2001).
-In the supply 18 19 chain, each actor has a specific social-economic position, function and interest such as in their 20 production and marketing activities (Osei-Amponsah and Visser, 2016).
-Drawing on stakeholder 21 theory, we have differentiated actors into primary actors whose activities are directly constitutive of 22 the system (these actors have their hands on the product) and secondary actors who influence the 23 room of maneouvre of the primary actors.
+An actor-oriented perspective lends itself to bringing forward the views, interests and values of the actors involved in a system and to identify the room of manoeuvre that they perceive within the structure.
+According to Giddens (1984), actors draw from specific structural rules and resources to produce social systems.
+Within these, we find, for example business networks composed of actors and sets of political-economic structures that influence market rules.
+Building on Giddens' argument, Long (1990, 2001) combined structural and actor perspectives to develop an actororiented approach, with a focus on the agency of the involved actors.
+An actor-oriented approach places emphasis on the central role of human action and understanding of the "lifeworlds of different social groups" (Long, 2001, p.23), thereby drawing attention to: i) how actors are organized in social groups and networks (Long, 2001), ii) actor strategies and ways to interpret choices in complex negotiations between individuals and groups with different interests (Long, 1990), iii) the structural factors that constrain or enable choices pursued by actors (Long, 1990 in Long, 2001).
+In the supply chain, each actor has a specific socialeconomic position, function and interest such as in their production and marketing activities (Osei-Amponsah and Visser, 2016).
+Drawing on stakeholder theory, we have differentiated actors into primary actors whose activities directly constitute the system (these actors have their hands on the product) and secondary actors who influence the room of maneouvre of the primary actors.

-However, each actor operates in connection with others to create a network that defines the types of relationships and exchange that emerge (Long 2001).
-Håkansson and Snehota (1995) have connected the activity system with closely related aspects of the actor relationship across business networks.
-They conceptualized markets-as-networks by integrating actors and activities for analysis of business relationships, as three layers including: activity links, resource ties and actor bonds.
-Their emphasis is on the importance of understanding the interconnections between the different layers to explore the possibility for developing more economically effective links, ties and bonds (Ibid, p.
+However, each actor operates in connection with others to create a network that defines the types of relationships and exchange that emerge (Long, 2001).
+Håkansson and Snehota (1995) connected the activity system with closely related aspects of the actor relationship across business networks.
+They conceptualized markets-as-networks by integrating actors and activities for analysis of business relationships, as three layers: activity links, resource ties and actor bonds.
+Their emphasis is on the importance of understanding the interconnections between the different layers to explore the possibility for developing more economically effective links, ties and bonds (lbid, p.
 34).